Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 **Standard update**

-[EN 301 549 v4.1.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/04.01.01_60/en_301549v040101p.pdf), published in September 2026, introduces a new clause, **9.7 “User preferences for web pages”**, which requires web pages not to block user-agent modes of operation that respect user preferences, or explicitly override certain platform accessibility preferences, unless this is essential to the information or function of the web page.
+[EN 301 549 v4.1.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/04.01.01_60/en_301549v040101p.pdf), published in September 2026, introduces a new clause, **9.7 "User preferences for web pages"**, which requires web pages not to block user-agent modes of operation that respect user preferences, or explicitly override certain platform accessibility preferences, unless this is essential to the information or function of the web page.

 At the time of writing, this version has not yet been referenced in the **Official Journal of the European Union**.
 It therefore does not yet replace **EN 301 549 v3.2.1** as the harmonised standard with legal effect at European level.